Credit Card Debt: The Definitive Guide

 While debt settlement can save you money, it can have negative consequences.
 Your credit score can drop significantly, your relationship with the creditor may be damaged, and you will likely have to pay a good amount of money to the debt settlement company or attorney that helps you find a solution.
 It’s always important to weigh your options before rushing into a credit card debt solution.

-Bankruptcy
+8. Bankruptcy

 If you’ve racked up credit card debt that you don’t foresee yourself being able to repay, you may want to consider bankruptcy.
 Filing for bankruptcy should be a last resort, as the financial and personal consequences can be significant.

-Bankruptcy is a process where you liquidate assets (e.g. real estate, stocks, material goods, etc.) or create a repayment plan to pay off your debts.
+Bankruptcy is a process where you liquidate assets (e.g., real estate, stocks, material goods, etc.) or create a repayment plan to pay off your debts.
 While bankruptcy does enable you to have a fresh start, it also comes with personal and financial downsides.
-Not only could you still be responsible for some outstanding debt, bankruptcy can impact your job, future rental opportunities, and your ability to obtain credit in the future.
+Not only could you still be responsible for some outstanding debt, but bankruptcy can impact your job, future rental opportunities, and your ability to obtain credit in the future.

-Last Updated on January 01, 2024
+Last Updated on October 10, 2024

 Found this helpful?